Максимальный балл: 0

 Beginning next semester, the University will not allow the use of bicycles on campus.
 The campus sidewalks are intended for pedestrians and receive heavy pedestrian traffic.
 Several minor accidents have resulted from people on bicycles colliding with people walking, and although no one has been seriously hurt, University officials feel that bicycles pose a safety risk.
 Furthermore, the prohibition of bicycles will not be a problem for students, since the university currently operates a convenient alternative: the free campus bus system, which runs between all campus buildings.

-Now listen to a conversation between two students.
+Now listen to a student.

 The woman expresses her opinion of the proposed policy change.
 State her opinion, and explain the reasons she gives for holding that opinion.